+Do you think your company can get by without a social intranet?
+Whatever you think, you may not have much of a say.
 Dave Gray, author of Gamestorming and The Connected Company, cautions senior business leaders, “Whether or not a social intranet happens is really not up to you.
-It’s like a tsunami; you simply cannot stop it.
+It’s like a tsunami; you simply cannot stop it.”

-If you don’t provide the tools employees need through an official company social intranet that is functional, useful, and attractive, employees will find and use any of the many, many social tools available to them externally.
+If you don’t provide the tools employees need through a social intranet that is functional, useful, and attractive, employees will find and use any of the many, many social tools available to them externally.

 Sometimes external social tools are used as solutions and adopted by the entire company and layered over or integrated with the traditional intranet.
-Examples of tools that might be adopted at the corporate level or within smaller business units include Slack, HipChat, and Jaconda — private group chat tools that do little more than status updates and, ultimately, create noise.
+Examples of tools that might be adopted at the corporate level or within smaller business units include Slack, HipChat, and Jaconda — private group chat tools that allow co-workers to give each other real-time updates, but don’t necessarily fulfill all of a company’s knowledge sharing needs.
 More robust tools like Bloomfire and Jive may also be used company-wide or by a specific department.

 Some groups use free external content management services like Wikispaces or task-management tools such as Basecamp or Trello.
 Individuals and small groups may even seek out free or low-cost communication and document sharing tools such as Skype, Google Hangouts, SlideShare, and DropBox.

 Each such tool tends to serve limited communication needs.
-As such as tools quickly begin to proliferate within the organization, this tends to lead to user frustration due to too many accounts, logins and processes for the tasks they need to accomplish to do their jobs.
+As such, tools quickly begin to proliferate within the organization.
+This tends to lead to user frustration due to too many accounts, logins, and processes that they need to do their jobs.

 Additionally, with the expanding use of tools outside the company’s jurisdiction, employees can inadvertently compromise company security and leave sensitive information vulnerable to discovery and misuse.

 Cutting Through the Noise: Adopting a Company-Wide Social Intranet